For busy business owners, giving your bookkeeping and financial admin to a Bookkeeping Virtual Assistant is a no brainer.

 If your VA is entering data into the the books (recording data), they are covered by the registration rules, even if someone else is reviewing the information.

-There is no way of checking your VA is registered!
+There is no way of checking your Bookkeeping Virtual Assistant is registered!

 HMRC maintains a register.
 But you don’t have the right to inspect or check it!